mlund/faunus/docs/_docs/analysis.md

 - particle and group properties incl. positions
 - geometry
 - state of random number generator (if `saverandom=true`)

+If `nstep` is greater than zero, the output filename will be tagged with the current step count.

 ### Space Trajectory (experimental)